Learning from the Civic Tech Graveyard

 With all that as preamble, here are some more general gleanings from the roughly 70 examples of civic tech failure that we’ve collected so far in the Field Guide’s graveyard.

 1. Early success at raising money does not correlate with ongoing success at engaging users.
 Projects like Jumo, ChangeByUs, VoteIQ, Vote.com, Voter.com, Hotsoup.com, Speakout.com, Ruck.us and Votizen all had ample early funding.
 Cumulatively, those nine raised more than $20 million.
 Civic engagement app Brigade, whose founders bragged about understanding the “graveyard” of past efforts back when they launched in 2014, had $9.3 million in support from Sean Parker and other VCs at its launch.
 It’s still limping along, but barely.
+[Update: It failed, after burning through more than $50 million, in February 2019.
+Here’s my two cents on that, and co-founder and CEO Matt Mahan’s rejoinder.]
 If you build it, even if you have a catchy URL, users don’t come.
 Which gets to our next point…

 2. There are some civic “needs” that users don’t have intensely or frequently enough to support a business or nonprofit dedicated entirely to serving those needs.
 One of them appears to be a generic social network for voter information.
 As the latter seven of the failures mentioned above show, no one seems to be interested in a nonpartisan hub where you can learn how your representatives have voted, look up information on bills, and debate the issues with strangers.
 For the first two needs, Congress.gov and GovTrack.us apparently suffice.
 For the latter, politics junkies go to watering holes where they hang out with their own kind (see DailyKos.com or RedState.com).
 Politics is partisan, and it’s complicated; the casual mid- or low-information user isn’t likely to care enough to make a generic voter information site viable.
 (For an excellent discussion of these issues, see also GovTrack founder Josh Tauberer’s 2015 post, “So You Want to Reform Democracy.”)